At the Hudson Campus, you can choose from two venues

 There is first-time guest parking near the entrance on Rt.
 303/W. Streetsboro St. The guys on our parking team (in the orange vests) will be working hard to help everyone find a spot.
 Once you’re inside, someone on our hospitality team can help you find the Sanctuary or East Hall, restrooms and the kids area.
-If you need anything else or have a question, just stop at a Welcome Center booth on either side of the main entrance doors.
+If you need anything else or have a question, just stop by the New Here area.
 Still stumped?
 Just find someone in a CCC lanyard – we’re a helpful bunch!

 How long is the service?

 Our services last about an hour.
 We sing a few songs, and then a speaker gives a message.
 Check out our venue options.
 To see what our preaching style is like, check out our Messages page.
-If it’s your first time here, plan to stop by the Living Room after the service for CCC in 10!
-We’d love to meet you, answer any questions you have and give you a gift – it all takes 10 minutes.
+If it’s your first time here, plan to stop by the New Here area after the service.
+We’d love to meet you, answer any questions you have, and give you a gift.

 What should I wear?